Bordeaux: Wine

 The vine was introduced to the Bordeaux region by the Romans, probably in the mid-first century, to provide wine for local consumption, and wine production has been continuous in the region since.

 Bordeaux wine growing area has about 116160 ha of vineyards, 57 appellations, 10,000 wine-producing estates (châteaux) and 13,000 grape growers.
 With an annual production of approximately 960 million bottles, the Bordeaux area produces large quantities of everyday wine as well as some of the most expensive wines in the world.
 Included among the latter are the area's five premier cru (First Growth) red wines (four from Médoc and one, Château Haut-Brion, from Graves), established by the Bordeaux Wine Official Classification of 1855:

 Both red and white wines are made in the Bordeaux region.
 Red Bordeaux wine is called claret in the United Kingdom.
 Red wines are generally made from a blend of grapes, and may be made from Cabernet Sauvignon, Merlot, Cabernet Franc, Petit verdot, Malbec, and, less commonly in recent years, Carménère.

 White Bordeaux is made from Sauvignon blanc, Sémillon, and Muscadelle.
 Sauternes is a sub-region of Graves known for its intensely sweet, white, dessert wines such as Château d'Yquem.

 Because of a wine glut (wine lake) in the generic production, the price squeeze induced by an increasingly strong international competition, and vine pull schemes, the number of growers has recently dropped from 14,000 and the area under vine has also decreased significantly.
 In the meantime, the global demand for first growths and the most famous labels markedly increased and their prices skyrocketed.

 The Cité du Vin, a museum as well as a place of exhibitions, shows, movie projections and academic seminars on the theme of wine opened its doors in June 2016.

 Others

-The Laser Mégajoule will be one of the most powerful lasers in the world, allowing fundamental research and the development of the laser and plasma technologies.
+The Laser Mégajoule is one of the most powerful lasers in the world, allowing fundamental research and development of laser and plasma technologies.

-Some 20,000 people work for the aeronautic industry in Bordeaux.
+Some 15,000 people work for the aeronautic industry in Bordeaux.
 The city has some of the biggest companies including Dassault, EADS Sogerma, Snecma, Thales, SNPE, and others.
 The Dassault Falcon private jets are built there as well as the military aircraft Rafale and Mirage 2000, the Airbus A380 cockpit, the boosters of Ariane 5, and the M51 SLBM missile.

 Tourism, especially wine tourism, is a major industry.
 Globelink.co.uk mentioned Bordeaux as the best tourist destination in Europe in 2015.
 Gourmet Touring is a tourism company operating in the Bordeaux wine region.

 Access to the port from the Atlantic is via the Gironde estuary.
 Almost nine million tonnes of goods arrive and leave each year.